The Viral Fever: Bachelors (since 2016)

 Bachelors is a show about four bachelors who live together and encounter hilarious situations as they face the world after college.
-In 2016, TVF released a pilot episode of Bachelors featuring popular YouTube star Bhuvan Bam.
-The success of the pilot led to a 4 episode extension with Bhuvan and over 25 million views.
+In 2016, TVF released a pilot episode of Bachelors, featuring popular YouTube star Bhuvan Bam.
+The success of the pilot led to a 4-episode extension with Bam and over 25 million views.
 Bachelors was picked up for Season 2, released in late 2017, with Jitendra Kumar replacing Bhuvan Bam as the lead.
-Season 2 has also crossed 25 million views since release and was listed among the best web-series of 2017 by FilmCompanion and Indian Express, and was applauded by various sects of audience for its satirical timing, and spoofs of popular Bollywood movies such as Dangal (film), Bahubali (film) and Chak De!
+Season 2 has also crossed 25 million views since release and was listed among the best web-series of 2017 by FilmCompanion and The Indian Express, and was applauded by various sects of audience for its satirical timing, and spoofs of popular Bollywood movies such as Dangal, Bahubali and Chak De!
 India among many others.

 The Aam Aadmi Family (2016)

-The Aam Aadmi Family is an offering from TVF's sister channel The Timeliners.
+The Aam Aadmi Family is a project released from TVF's sister channel The Timeliners.
 It is an album of moments from the life of a middle-class family based in Delhi.
 It has garnered an average of 8 million views across 3 seasons.

 Flames (2018)

-Flames is another offering from TVF's sister channel The Timeliners.
+Flames is another project from TVF's sister channel The Timeliners.
 It is the story of a young romance unfolding as a chemical reaction.
 Studious Rajat falls for Ishita, the new girl in the tuition.
 Rajat's friends, Pandey & Anusha's friendship is beginning to turn into a relationship.
 The equations of friendships evolve in the first season of this teenage romance.
 This series has already garnered an average of 5 million views.

-Season 4 of the show was released in fall of 2023 with all the preceding seasons and episodes streaming only on Amazon Prime Video.

-Zeroes (2018)

-Zeroes is a mini-series from The Screen Patti.
-It is about four zeroes who come together with an almost delusional ambition to create a great company despite being already late in the startup race.
-Whether they rise above their label of zeroes is what forms the crux of the story.